 Encourage your audience to use emojis in their responses to your posts.
 Ask questions or create polls that invite emoji responses, increasing engagement and creating a sense of community among your followers.

-- Coca-Cola: Created a branded emoji on Twitter, which users could unlock by using a specific hashtag.
-This campaign significantly increased their engagement rates, demonstrating the effectiveness of emoji integration.
+Coca-Cola created a branded emoji on Twitter that users could unlock by using a specific hashtag.
+This campaign significantly increased engagement.

-- Domino’s Pizza: Allows customers to order pizza by tweeting the pizza emoji.
-This innovative use of emojis has been both fun and functional, leading to increased customer interaction and sales.
+Domino’s allows customers to order pizza by tweeting the 🍕 emoji.
+This innovative approach boosted customer interaction and sales.

 Conclusion